rameshsaurav/reddit-clone-deployment/README.md

 ## Prerequisites

-Before you begin, you should have the following tools installed on your local machine:
+Before you begin, you should have the following tools installed either on your local machine or in a AWS EC2 Instance:

     Docker
     Minikube cluster ( Running )